jreich5/photo-showcase-node/README.md

 - Getting the RTL tests to work on child components (related to API mocking)
 - Implementing pagination
 - Spotting a bug in production
+- Pivoting away from Bun

 It took me a bit of tinkering to understand that in order for me to render child components and test them, I needed to teardown the DOM after testing each component.
 I found that the `afterAll` method in the Bun test runner allowed me to call the `cleanup` method from the React Testing Library.

 Pagination was a significant feature I intended to implement but it wasn't part of the the MVP and had to be moved to the backlog due to time contraints.

 After deploying to GitHub pages, the data was not rendering.
 I had not tested clearing out localStorage since a much earlier stage of development and the live site was not loading data due to setting the wrong value for the state of the photos.
 I was able to debug this issue by throwing in alerts, then console logs while using the `vite preview` and eventually found this issue was also occuring locally.

+The transition of the project away from Bun involved updating various configurations in Vite and integrating Jest.
+While the Bun test runner API is Jest-like, there were some breaking changes in some of the matchers.

 ### Use of AI